Sydney-Informatics-Hub/rnaseqOct23_Testing/Scripts/Day2/Runtime-testing.md

 - This error was observed only a few times during testing - Running thr RSever command.
 - ERROR: `“FATAL:   container creation failed: mount /proc/self/fd/3->/usr/local/var/singularity/mnt/session/rootfs error: while mounting image /proc/self/fd/3: failed to find loop device: could not attach image file to loop device: no loop devices available”`

-I have used the following solution identified from blogs/ChatGPT and it has worked for a few of us at SIH:
+**Current workaround**
 - Check if the loop module is `loaded: lsmod | grep loop`
 - If the loop module is not listed, you can load it using the following command: `sudo modprobe loop`
 - Verify the loop devices availability: `sudo losetup -f`
 - I remember encountering a similar error when I had tried running a nfcore workflow on another Nimbus instance.
-- I had previously asked this same question to Audrey and she had provided the following solution
+- I had previously asked this same question to Pawsey helpdesk and they had provided the following solution

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Audrey Stott commented:
+Pawsey helpdesk commented:

 ```
 Hi Nandan